bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 given vector dataset.
 QGIS includes several standard tools for statistical analysis which prove useful in this regard.

-**The goal for this lesson:** To know how to use QGIS' spatial statistics tools.
+**The goal for this lesson:** To know how to use QGIS spatial statistics tools.

 |basic| |FA| Create a Test Dataset